Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 2Gbps or FasterWi-Fi 7Wi-Fi 7

-Over the years, routers have gotten more and more sophisticated.
+Over the years, routers have become increasingly sophisticated.
 Many routers can work as mini NAS servers or have built-in practical features such as online protection, QoS, or Parental Controls.

 So if yours doesn’t have the feature you’d like, maybe it’s time to consider one that has.